Ann Arbor Huron High School – HuronRiverRats1

 Round 0 study resources are available throughout the entire competition.
 You may come back and review these materials at any time.

 Round 1 will be held entirely online!
-The challenges will be released daily starting Monday, September 30th, and ends Thursday, October 3rd.
-The top 10 qualifying teams will be announced Friday, October 4th.
-Students have between 9:00am-6:00pm ET each day to answer the set of multiple choice questions.
+The challenges will be released daily starting Monday, September 14th, and ends Thursday, September 17th .
+The top 10 qualifying teams will be announced Friday, September 18th.
+Students have between 9:00 A.M. – 6:00 P.M.
+ET each day to answer the set of multiple choice questions.
 The daily challenges will focus on networks, programming, operating systems and hacking.
 Round 1 is a timed open style challenge in which students are encouraged to scour the internet to solve the challenges.
 The top ten teams will be selected to advance to Round 2.

 Round 2 is an exercise in gamified learning.
-Should any qualifying team be unable to afford travel or accommodations, stipends will be provided.
-An adult chaperone must accompany the team at all times.
+An adult chaperone must be the point of contact between Merit and the teams at all times.
 During Round 2, teams will compete in a virtual Capture the Flag exercise designed to test their skills with an intensive, scored series of cybersecurity-focused challenges taking place in the virtual city of Alphaville.
-In this round, the students will be able to interact with each other and compare progress with one another on a public scoreboard.
+In this round, students can compare progress with one another on a virtual scoreboard.

 No registration required.
 Round 0 consists of reviewing study materials in preparation for the Round 0 Challenges.